-Any onsite development that requires construction of a structure greater than 500 sf on slopes gretare than 30% requires a Hillside Exception.
-Development cannot feasibly occur on the property without a Hillside Exception request as the site is constrained by steep slopes over 30%.
-The siting and design of the deck will minimize grading, and minimize the removal of landscaping necessary on site to develop the property in a manner consistent with the Residential Hillside Ordinance.
+Any onsite development that disrupts the 15% sight line of the prominent ridgeline would require a Hillside Exception.
+Development cannot feasibly occur on the property without a Hillside Exception request as the site is constrained by a prominent ridgeline that runs along the western portion of the property.
+The site is constrained by steep slopes that limit areas on the parcel where development may occur.
+The siting and design of the accessory structure will minimize grading and minimize the removal of landscaping necessary on site to develop the property in a manner consistent with the Residential Hillside Ordinance.